Empirical Bayes learning from selectively reported confidence intervals: Further numerical results and analyses

+In Supplement~\ref{subsec:simulation_detail} (Fig.~\ref{fig:simulation_results}), we conduct simulation studies to assess frequentist coverage of our proposed methods and compare them with bootstrap-based methods, including z-curve, under both their setting and ours.
+The z-curve method, as mentioned in Section~\ref{subsec:selective_inf_studies}, relies on assumptions similar to ours, but uses a different prior class $\mathcal{G}^{\text{z-curve}}$ as in~\eqref{eq:z_curve_prior} and the truncation set $\selection = [1.96, 6]$ (instead of our choice of $[2.1, \infty]$).
+It fits truncated folded z-scores using the expectation-maximization (EM) algorithm and constructs confidence intervals via the multinomial bootstrap~\citep{efron1979bootstrap}.
+Since $\mathcal{G}^{\text{z-curve}}$ is convex, we can apply our methods under the z-curve specifications.
+In addition, we consider a variant of z-curve that replaces the EM algorithm with the interior point (IP) method of~\citet{koenker2014convex} for computing the NPMLE (see Remark~\ref{rema:tilting_for_other_approaches}) while still using the bootstrap for inference.
+In our simulations we consider different estimands, and vary the specification to either match z-curve ($\mathcal{G}^{\text{z-curve}}$, $\selection=[1.96,6]$), or our modeling assumptions ($\mathcal{G}^{\mathrm{sN}}$, $\selection=[2.1, \infty)$).

+Across all settings, $F$-Localization provides near 100\% point-wise coverage rate due to its simultaneous coverage guarantee, while AMARI attains coverage at or above the nominal level with substantially narrower intervals.
+Coverage for AMARI can be larger than 95\% by design of the method in~\citet{ignatiadis2022confidence} to account for worst-case bias, which means that if bias is smaller than worst-case, the coverage can be larger than nominal.
+In contrast, bootstrap-based methods produce notably shorter intervals but exhibit substantial undercoverage, particularly outside the truncation region where extrapolation is needed.
+Meanwhile, z-curve has lower coverage than the corresponding bootstrap method that uses IP instead of EM; the EM implementation of z-curve often does not converge to the maximizer of the marginal likelihood.

-\paragraph{Reproducibility.} All results in this paper are fully third-party reproducible with the code we provide under the following Github repository:\\ \url{https://github.com/huNterrchen/selective-eb-confidence-intervals-paper}
+Although these simulations illustrate that bootstrap-based methods may fail even when the ground-truth prior is well-specified within the assumed convex class, we do not dismiss the bootstrap as a viable alternative in practice.
+Rather, our results underscore the absence of general theoretical guarantees for the bootstrap in nonparametric EB settings (see~\citet{ignatiadis2022rejoinder} for further discussion and~\citet{karlis2018confidence} for a rare result on the validity of the bootstrap in the Poisson EB problem) and demonstrate the potential of noticeable undercoverage.
+Caution is therefore warranted when relying on bootstrap-based uncertainty quantification in these problems. \paragraph{Reproducibility.} All results in this paper are fully third-party reproducible with the code we provide under the following Github repository:\\ \url{https://github.com/huNterrchen/selective-eb-confidence-intervals-paper}

-\paragraph{Acknowledgments.} NI would like to thank Sifan Liu, Snigdha Panigrahi, and Asaf Weinstein for helpful conversations about empirical Bayes and selective inference.
+\paragraph{Acknowledgments.} We would like to thank Sowon Jeong and Jerry Zhu for helpful feedback on an earlier version of this manuscript.
+NI would like to thank Sifan Liu, Snigdha Panigrahi, and Asaf Weinstein for helpful conversations about empirical Bayes and selective inference.
 NI gratefully acknowledges support from the U.S. National Science Foundation (DMS-2443410).
 Part of the computing for this project was conducted on UChicago's Data Science Institute cluster.

 {S\arabic{equation}}